Physics Enhanced Deep Surrogates for the Phonon Boltzmann Transport Equation: Design of Porous-structure with desired effective Thermal Conductivity

 \subsection{Problem Statement}

-We consider a 2D domain $\Omega = [-L/2, L/2] \times [-L/2, L/2]$ where $L$ = 100 nm illustrated in Fig.~\ref{fig:fouriererror}; periodic boundary conditions are applied throughout the boundary of the domain, while a difference of temperature of 1K is imposed along the x-axis.
-We model nano-scale heat transport via the Boltzmann transport equation under the relaxation time approximation, which, in the pseudo-temperature formulation reads~\cite{romano2021efficient}
+We consider a 2D domain $\Omega = [-L/2, L/2] \times [-L/2, L/2]$ where $L$ = 100 nm illustrated in Fig.~\ref{fig:fouriererror}.
+We model nano-scale heat transport via the Boltzmann transport equation under the relaxation time approximation, which in the pseudo-temperature formulation~\cite{romano2015heat}, reads

-where $\mu$ collectively describes phonon wave vector and polarization.
-In Eq.~\ref{bte}, $\mathbf{v}_\mu$ and $\tau_\mu$ are the mode-resolved group velocity and scattering time, both computed by first-principled calculations and obtained by the AlmaBTE's database~\cite{carrete2017almabte}.
-The term $T_{\mu}^{0}$ is an effective temperature, which is obtained by ensuring energy conservation; its expression is given by~\cite{romano2021efficient}
+where $T_\mu(\mathbf{r})$ is the phonon distribution for mode $\mu$, which collectively describes wave vector and polarization.
+The term $\mathbf{v}_\mu$ is the mode-resolved group velocity, and $\tau_\mu$ denotes the scattering time for mode $\mu$, which includes three-phonon as well as naturally occurring isotope scattering~\cite{ziman2001electrons}.
+The term $\bar T(\mathbf{r})$ is the pseudo-temperature~\cite{hao2009frequency}, which is the quantity plotted in the examples.
+Its expression is~\cite{romano2021efficient}

 where